Maternal Mental Health & Psychotherapy in NJ, NY, and PSYPACT states

 Therapy for the Reproductive Journey: Fertility, Loss, Pregnancy & Postpartum

 The path to building a family rarely moves in a straight line.
-Whether you are navigating the exhausting logistics of fertility treatment, grieving a reproductive loss, or managing the profound identity shifts of pregnancy and postpartum, this transition can quietly strain your body, your relationships, and your sense of who you are.
+Whether you are navigating the exhausting logistics of fertility treatment, managing the profound identity shifts of pregnancy and postpartum, or grieving a loss, this transition can quietly strain your body, your relationships, and your sense of who you are.
 Even when everything looks entirely stable from the outside, it is common to feel deeply anxious, disconnected, or overwhelmed by the sheer scale of what has changed.

-As a licensed clinical psychologist with advanced training from Columbia and Emory, I provide specialized perinatal care for clients across New Jersey and New York.
-While my practice leverages the convenience of telehealth to accommodate the demanding rhythms of fertility treatment, perinatal care, and early parenthood, I work closely with individuals and partners to arrange hybrid or in-person care as needed.
+As a licensed clinical psychologist with advanced training from Columbia and Emory, I provide specialized perinatal care for clients across New Jersey, New York, and participating PSYPACT states.
+While my practice leverages the convenience of telehealth to accommodate the demanding rhythms of fertility treatment, prenatal health care, and early parenthood, I work closely with individuals and partners to arrange hybrid or in-person care as needed.

 How Therapy Can Help